almereyda/awesome-starred/README.md

 - [telemetry-experiments-dashboard](https://github.com/bsmedberg/telemetry-experiments-dashboard) -
 - [telemetry-dashboard-prototype](https://github.com/mozilla/telemetry-dashboard-prototype) - A proposal for updating the Telemetry Dashboard
 - [interest-dashboard](https://github.com/mozilla/interest-dashboard) - Firefox Interest Dashboard provides a colorful and interactive view of your interests based on your browsing history.
+- [interest-dashboard](https://github.com/mozilla/interest-dashboard) - Firefox Interest Dashboard provides a colorful and interactive view of your interests based on your browsing history.
 - [telemetry-dashboard](https://github.com/mozilla/telemetry-dashboard) - Web-frontend for aggregated telemetry data
 - [ijavascript](https://github.com/n-riesco/ijavascript) - IJavascript is a javascript kernel for the Jupyter notebook
 - [romana](https://github.com/ceph/romana) -